mbrav/archive/README.md

 - A DHT sensor connected to the A1(15) pin on the Arduino Uno

 <h2> Change Log </h2>
+<b>ThermoStar v1.3 "Second Breath"</b>
+- Added a graph as an "EXPERIMENTAL FEATURE" which turns on every other screenUpdate.
+Is currently very, very buggy. 🐞🐜🐝

 <b>ThermoStar v1.2 "Counting Stars"</b>
 - Rearranged the screen by moving the least important stuff to the